Canoe slalom - Estanguet beats old rival for gold

 "I won't decide today, but the next few months and four years would be very tough."

-Martikan, who can content himself with a fifth Olympic medal, said he had no thoughts of retirement.
+Martikan, who can content himself with a fifth Olympic medal, said he has no thoughts of retirement.

 "I love this sport very much and I can't stop now," said the 34-year-old from the Tatra mountains.